 That's a good question.
 (See this article if you’re wondering what an LTC is)

-IRD says yes, under certain circumstances (NB: this is not necessarily the best way to get into rental investment property.
-See the bottom of the page for our thoughts).
+IRD says yes, under certain circumstances (NB: this is not the only way to get into rental investment property.
+Contact us for advice).
 Anyway, IRD recently wrote in TIB Vol. 24 No. 7:

 Key points to note are

-1. The home is rented “at arm’s length.”
+1. The home must be rented “at arm’s length.”
 It means that each party to a transaction is independent and on an equal footing, despite any family relationship.

 2. The sale is at market value.
-There are no “mate’s rates” here.
+There should be no “mate’s rates” here.
+(If you are renting to a family member, contact us for advice on best practice)

 Questions?
 Contact us at EpsomTax.com or on 0800 890 132.